Biden administration weighs massive draw from emergency oil reserve - sources | Headlines

 Biden administration weighs massive draw from emergency oil reserve - sources

-The Biden administration is considering releasing 1 million barrels of oil a day for several months from the Strategic Petroleum Reserve (SPR), three U.S. sources said, as the White House tries to control gasoline prices.
+The Biden administration is considering releasing up to 180 million barrels of oil over several months from the Strategic Petroleum Reserve (SPR), three U.S. sources said on Wednesday, as the White House tries to lower fuel prices.

+So far, the releases have not managed to lower prices as world demand has nearly reached pre-pandemic levels while supply has tightened globally.
+Oil prices have surged since Russia invaded Ukraine in late February and the United States and allies responded with hefty sanctions on Russia, the second-largest exporter of crude worldwide.
+Brent crude, the world benchmark, soared to about $139 earlier this month, highest since 2008, and was near $110 a barrel in Asian trading on Thursday.

-Russia is typically one of the world's top producers of oil, contributing about 10% to the global market.
-But sanctions and buyer's reluctance will remove about 3 million barrels per day (bpd) of Russian oil from the market starting in April, the International Energy Agency has said.
-The sources did not say how long a 1 million bpd draw from strategic reserves being weighed would continue.
+President Joe Biden will deliver remarks on Thursday on his administration's actions, the White House said.
+Russia is one of the world's top producers of oil, contributing about 10% to the global market.
+But sanctions and buyer reluctance to buy Russian oil could remove about 3 million barrels per day (bpd) of Russian oil from the market starting in April, the International Energy Agency (IEA) has said.

-On Friday, a U.S. source said the Biden administration was considering another release of oil from the SPR to help stabilize global energy markets that, if carried out, could be bigger than the sale of 30 million barrels earlier this month.
-High gasoline prices are a political liability for Biden and his Democratic Party as they seek to retain control of Congress in November elections.
+Russia exports 4 to 5 million bpd.
+The news comes just before the Organization of the Petroleum Exporting Countries and its allies, an oil producer group known as OPEC+ that includes Saudi Arabia and Russia, meets to discuss reducing supply curbs.
+The United States, Britain and others have previously urged OPEC+ to quickly boost output.

+However, OPEC+ is not expected to veer from its plan to keep boosting output gradually when it meets Thursday.
+The U.S. SPR currently holds 568.3 million barrels, its lowest amount since May of 2002, according to the U.S. Energy Department.
+The United States is considered a net petroleum exporter by the IEA

 Adding more ethanol to gasoline blends could potentially reduce prices at U.S. gas pumps because ethanol, which is made from corn, is currently cheaper than straight gasoline.